open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x-SNAPSHOT/connectors/database/salesforce/index.md

 - **Username**: Username to connect to the Salesforce.
 This user should have the access as defined in requirements.
 - **Password**: Password to connect to Salesforce.
 - **Security Token**: Salesforce Security Token is required to access the metadata through APIs.
 You can checkout [this doc](https://help.salesforce.com/s/articleView?id=sf.user_security_token.htm&type=5) on how to get the security token.
+- **Organization ID**: Salesforce Organization ID is the unique identifier for your Salesforce identity.
+You can check out [this doc](https://help.salesforce.com/s/articleView?id=000385215&type=1) on how to get the your Salesforce Organization ID.
 - **Salesforce Object Name**: Specify the Salesforce Object Name in case you want to ingest a specific object.
 If left blank, we will ingest all the Objects.
 - **Salesforce API Version**: Follow the steps mentioned [here](https://help.salesforce.com/s/articleView?id=000386929&type=1) to get the API version.
 Enter the numerical value in the field, For example `42.0`.
 - **Salesforce Domain**: When connecting to Salesforce, you can specify the domain to use for accessing the platform.
 The common domains include `login` and `test`, and you can also utilize Salesforce My Domain.